Home V/S Sui vs Arbitrum: Key Differences and Use Cases Explained

 Sui, developed by Mysten Labs, emphasizes high throughput and low-latency transactions.
 By leveraging a novel architecture called the Sui Move, it aims to achieve unparalleled transaction speeds.
 Sui’s parallel processing capabilities enable it to handle a large number of transactions simultaneously, making it highly scalable.

 Arbitrum, on the other hand, is a layer-2 solution for Ethereum, designed to improve the network’s scalability and reduce gas fees.
 Utilizing rollup technology, Arbitrum processes transactions off-chain and then posts them on-chain, significantly increasing transaction speed and throughput.
-This approach not only enhances scalability but also maintains a high level of security by leveraging Ethereum’s robust infrastructure.
+This approach continues to scale effectively as Arbitrum has rolled out Nitro, an upgraded framework that enhances compatibility with Ethereum and boosts throughput even further.
+Arbitrum now routinely handles millions of transactions per week, demonstrating its ability to support large-scale applications.

 Consensus Mechanism